ckswilliams/modOpenREM/docs/upgrade-offline.rst

 On a computer with internet access
 ==================================

-In a console, navigate to a suitable place and create a directory to collect all the packages in, then use pip to download them all:
+In a console, navigate to a suitable place and create a new directory to collect all the packages in, then use pip to download them all:

 .. sourcecode:: console